deephaven/deephaven-core/csharp/ExcelAddIn/README.md

 3. At the bottom of the screen click, near "Manage", select "Excel Add-ins" from the pulldown, and then click "Go..."
 4. In the next screen click "Browse..."
-5. Navigate to your %DHINSTALL%\bin directory and click on the ExcelAddIn-Addin64-packed.xll file that you recently copied there
+5. Navigate to your %ADDINDIR% directory and click on the ExcelAddIn-Addin64-packed.xll file that you recently copied there
 6. Click OK
-7. Click OK

 ## Test the add-in